Welcome to the connections preference process for the 2022-2023 school year! This page will be updated as new information comes.

 This yearlong course exposes the students to both health & physical education concepts in an integrated manner.
 The students in the course will attend both health class & physical education class on a rotating basis.
 The instructors of the course work together as a collaborative team to ensure that all students are provided with essential life skills to help them make smart decisions & develop strong refusal skills.
 At the end of the physical education course, the students should be able to meet national physical education standards for physical literacy as well as the state & district standards.

-Junior Leadership Corps (JLC)*
+Junior Leadership Corps (JLC)* (Available to rising 6th graders)

 This semester course is composed of activities in a planned program that provides students the opportunity to develop healthier bodies and attitudes toward physical fitness.
 There is a focus on improved physical fitness of all students.